nemanjan00/my-abstract/abstraction/abstraction.md

 With time, we collect signals from our senses, we spot patterns and create abstractions.

-How do you recognize patterns?
+### How do you recognize patterns?

-By interconnecting abstractions.
+By interconnecting abstractions and assumptions.

 If you see digits, screen, speaker and microphone, your brain will find connection of all of them to a phone and you will know that it is a phone.